-A surprise to Lapins was a meeting with an American citizen Mrs. Aka Chojnacka (in the photo below in the middle in the first row), who was a prisoner in a concentration camp in Ravensbrück.
-She was released earlier from the camp after tremendous efforts by the U.S. She was first who informed the U.S. authorities and eventually the whole world about criminal medical experiments carried out in Ravensbrück concentration camp.
+A surprise to Lapins was a meeting with an American citizen Mrs. Aka Chojnacka (in the photo below in the middle in the first row), a former prisoner of Ravensbrück.
+She was released earlier from the camp due to tremendous efforts by the U.S. She was first who informed the U.S. authorities and eventually the whole world about criminal medical